63-URL Dental WordPress Rebuild, Shipped to Spec in 19 Days — White-Label Delivery for a US Marketing Agency

 63 URLs across 6 templates, delivered to a spreadsheet spec — the rebuild of a Reno family dental practice included a patient-education library whose AJAX category-filter the native page builder could not deliver.
 We built the dynamic block from scratch against Elementor’s data layer and shipped the full 63-URL surface in 19 days, on an 82-hour estimate with no overrun.

 This case study is a record of one such rebuild, in which the agency owned the strategy and we owned the execution.
 It also records something rebuilds at this scale tend to surface: an engagement does not always end at cutover.
 After the site shipped, the agency retained us through a 13-month tail of further refinement, refresh work, and templated design development.
-The discipline of the build is what made that retention possible.
+The way we held the build to spec is what earned that retention.

 Snapshot